Mitigating Premature Exploitation in Particle-based Monte Carlo for Inference-Time Scaling: Experiments

 The aggregate measures, shown in Fig.~\ref{fig:reward-predictive},~\ref{fig:length}, and~\ref{fig:reward-entropy}, provide strong evidence for our central hypothesis.
 For instance, Fig.~\ref{fig:length} reveals a striking difference in behavior: PF converges on a narrow distribution of shorter answers, whereas \texttt{ePF} produces a bimodal distribution, indicating it explores both simple solutions and significantly longer, more complex reasoning paths that would otherwise be pruned.

 This commitment to exploration is further evidenced by the step-reward curves in Fig.~\ref{fig:reward-entropy}.
-Notably, ePF's average step-reward initially dips below that of PF as entropic annealing actively forces the search away from greedy, high-reward initial steps (Center-Right of Fig.~\ref{fig:reward-entropy}).
-This early investment in exploration allows the algorithm to discover superior, high-reward trajectories later on, ultimately leading to higher overall task rewards and better final solutions.
+Notably, ePF's average step-reward initially dips below that of PF as entropic annealing actively forces the search away from greedy, high-reward initial steps (third row Fig.~\ref{fig:reward-entropy}).
+This early investment in exploration allows the algorithm to discover superior, high-reward trajectories later on, ultimately leading to higher overall task rewards and better final solutions (first and second row Fig.~\ref{fig:reward-entropy}).
 The variance of the resampling distribution can also be used to quantify PF exploitation versus ePF exploration (Fig.~\ref{fig:var}).
+See Appx~\ref{appx:coverage-diversity} for a solution diversity analysis.

 \textbf{Ablations} We conducted extensive ablation studies to validate our proposed method in Appx~\ref{appx:quantitative}.
 As shown in Table~\ref{tab:benchmark-aime-sota-appx} and Table~\ref{tab:benchmark-tsmc}, ePF outperforms state-of-the-art baselines, surpassing TSMC~\citep{feng2024step} on the MATH500 and GSM8K benchmarks, and IAS-C~\citep{park2025know} on the combined AIME-24-25 dataset without offline calibration and PRM tuning.
 Further analyses isolate the contributions of key components, assess generation diversity (Fig.~\ref{fig:diversity-pass-b-appx}), and test various configurations, including alternative LLaMA backbones (Fig.~\ref{fig:llama-ablation}), and different temperature and resampling schedules (Fig.~\ref{fig:schedule-ablation}).